RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

     d. `citation()`.
 3. What are three advantages of R?
 What are three disadvantages?
 4. What is R Studio?
     a.
-An integrated development environment (IDE)
+An integrated development environment (IDE).
     b.
-A closed source paid program
+A closed source paid program.
     c.
 A programming language created by Guido van Rossum
     d.
-A statistical programming language
+A statistical programming language.
 5. What is R?
     a.
 A open-source statistical programming language
     b.
 A programming language created by Guido van Rossum